 GEORGE CARROLL WHIPPLE, III, is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green.
 He hosts the firm's innovative weekly video program, Employment Law This Week.

-Recommended by The Legal 500 United States (2016) in the Workplace and Employment Counseling category, Mr. Whipple:
+Recognized by the National Law Review as a winner of the "Go-To-Thought Leadership Awards" (2018) and recommended by The Legal 500 United States (2016 to 2018) in the Workplace and Employment Counseling category, Mr. Whipple:

 - Counsels employers on workplace issues, including hiring and promotion, firing and discipline, wage and hour, and the implementation of employment policies, to ensure compliance with federal and state laws